schorschii/WebVault-Pro/README.md

 ### Server
 To set up this web app you need a database (MySQL, MariaDB) server and a Linux-based apache webserver running PHP 7.
   1. Set the applications `public` directory as your webservers root directory (if necessary, create a virtual host for this application on your webserver).
-  2. Run `composer install -o` inside the application root directory to install the dependencies.
+  2. Run `composer install` inside the application root directory to install the dependencies.
   3. Create an empty database on your MySQL server.
 Then, edit `config/database.php` and enter your MySQL connection credentials.
   4. Ensure that `AllowOverride All` is set for your application directory in your apache configuration.
   5. Open a webbrowser and navigate to your WebPW installation.
 You will be redirected to `/setup`.
 Follow the instructions on the page to create the database structure.